Louisiana / Jefferson County

 Healthcare

-Residents have access to quality healthcare, including major hospitals like Ochsner Medical Center – West Bank and West Jefferson Medical Center.
-With 2.5 physicians per 1,000 people and over 86% health insurance coverage, the city offers strong medical resources for families.
+Gretna residents have access to quality healthcare, with major hospitals like Ochsner Medical Center – West Bank and West Jefferson Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.5 per 1,000 people and 86.2% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals